Data-Science-Unit/ProMOTe/README.md

 **Inputs:**

 - `d`: A N x M matrix containing data about the presence of conditions.
-- `t`: A N x M matrix containing data about the onset times of conditions.
+- `t`: A N x M matrix containing data about the onset ages of conditions.
-- `rho`: A vector of length N containing study start dates.
+- `rho`: A vector of length N containing study start ages.
-- `tau`: A vector of length N containing study end dates.
+- `tau`: A vector of length N containing study end ages.
-- `iota`: A vector of length N indicating if individuals are alive/deceased at time tau.
+- `iota`: A vector of length N indicating if individuals are alive/deceased at age tau.
 - `hyperparameters`: A list of hyperparameters of the prior.
 - `initial_Cstar`: A N x K matrix containing an initial value to initialize the latent variable `z`.
 - `initial_Dstar`: A N x M matrix containing an initial value to initialize the latent variable `d`.